10 best badminton racquets in india featured image swag swami article

 How Do You Change The Grip Of A Badminton Racket?

-After your original grip has worn out, you can choose to leave it on and then wrap thin overgrip over it.
-In contrast, you can also remove it and replace it with a brand new one.
+When your original grip wears out, you have two options: you can either leave it on and wrap a thin overgrip over it, or you can remove the old grip and replace it with a new one.

 Are There Badminton Rackets Without Joints?

-The head and shaft of lower-end rackets are usually made separately and then joined using a T-joint.
-The more expensive ones are a single piece and hence don’t have joints.
+Lower-end rackets typically have separate head and shaft pieces that are joined using a T-joint.
+More expensive rackets are made as a single piece and do not have joints.

 Which Badminton Racket Is Best For Me?